ninjachurros/fl-test/pages/pi.md

 # Pi
 Welcome to the Pi page!
 Below you will find links to resources and software that you may find useful.
-[Test PDF](https://drive.google.com/file/d/1UvFutoMyO2GhBT7_jwJtwIKtjdXP3Vv1/view?usp=sharing)

 Interested in learning about Matplotlib and some of the features?
-Check out this [series](https://ninjachurros.github.io/matplotlib/) of simple tutorials.
+Check out this [series](pages/matplotlib.md) of simple tutorials.

 ## Resources